Who Owns Wooden Boats?

 Our customer Steve is CEO of his own company, but he works on his wooden boat right here in our shop every chance he can get!

-This work is very satisfying and is a stress reliever for Steve.
-We work side by side with Steve in the shop.
+This work is very satisfying and is a stress-reliever for Steve.
+We work side-by-side with Steve in the shop.
 Steve gives us business advice and we give him sanding advice!

 Take a look at the progress he has made on the 1961 Ski Boat page!